Exploring the lifetime frontier with a beam-dump experiment at CiADS: Conclusions

-In addition, we estimate that the cost of installing such a beam-dump experiment should be relatively low, since the already planned proton beam can be utilized and the requirement of the detector system is minimal.
+In addition to the beam dump, the CiADS research reactor~\cite{LI2025103197} intrinsically provides dump-like conditions, rendering itself also suitable or complementary for such experiments.
+Meanwhile, we estimate that the cost of installing such a beam-dump experiment should be relatively low, since the already planned proton beam can be utilized and the requirement of the detector system is minimal.
 Moreover, the dark photon is only one benchmark model we choose in order to illustrate the potential of the proposed BDEs in LLP searches.
 In principle, further physics goals can be pursued at these experiments.
 For instance, numerous additional LLP scenarios can be explored.
-Furthermore, neutrino physics can probed including neutrino oscillation and unitarity violation of the active-neutrino mixing matrix.
-Considering the relatively low cost, the rich list of potential physics applications, and that both the CiADS and HIAF programs are currently in the stage of construction, we believe that it is good timing now to plan, design, and install the proposed experiments at the location, and to perform further phenomenological studies on the setups.
+Furthermore, neutrino physics can be probed including neutrino oscillation and unitarity violation of the active-neutrino mixing matrix.
+Considering the relatively low cost, the rich list of potential physics applications, and that the CiADS program is currently under construction and HIAF has started operation, we believe that it is good timing now to plan, design, and install the proposed experiments, and to perform further phenomenological studies on the setups.

 \acknowledgments